 What is remuage in the Champagne production cycle?

-The remuage is the most evocative step in the production of Champagne: the bottles are placed in the pupitres, simple easels, but in French, it sounds all better and so poetic, head down, inclined at 45 degrees.
-Every day a master cellar worker rotates the bottles half a turn twice so that the deposits in the wine gradually reach the cork.
+The remuage is the most evocative step in the production of champagne: the bottles are placed in pupitres, which are simple easels, but in French, everything sounds better and more poetic, head down, inclined at 45 degrees.
+Every day, a master cellar worker rotates the bottles half a turn twice so that the deposits in the wine gradually reach the cork.

-Now we proceed with the disgorgement: the neck of the bottle is frozen and is uncorked, thus causing the impurities to escape.
+Now comes the disgorgement.
+The neck of the bottle is frozen and the cork is taken off, letting the impurities escape.

 What is the liqueur de expedition?

-The top-up phase is fundamental, where other wine is added, the liqueur de expedition, or other sugar and reserve wines, always coming from the same cellar and which can also be 20 years old and more.
-A curiosity: in a bottle of Champagne the wine is at a pressure of 6 atmospheres, so be careful when you open it and don’t point it at other people.
+The top-up phase is fundamental, where other wine is added, the liqueur de expedition, or other sugar, and reserve wines, always coming from the same cellar, some of which can be 20 years old or more.
+A curiosity: in a bottle of Champagne, the wine is at a pressure of 6 atmospheres, so be careful when you open it and don’t point it at other people.

-But why is the liqueur de expedition added?
-To dose, the wine, to shape it, “sweeten it” and transform it to your liking and create your own perfect wine recipe.
-Because the big Maisons want to create bottles of constant quality, regardless of the harvest: Champagne is a precise and measured symphony, nothing is left to chance.
+But why was the liqueur de expedition added?
+To dose the wine, shape it, “sweeten” it, and transform it to your liking, you create your own perfect wine recipe.
+Because the big Maisons want to create bottles of constant quality, regardless of the harvest: Champagne is a precise and measured symphony; nothing is left to chance.
 And the sum of the parts is always greater than the parts themselves.

-Certainly, there are the vintage Champagne, where only wines of the same vintage are used, but they are rare cases and only happen in exceptionally favorable years.
+Certainly, there is vintage Champagne, where only wines of the same vintage are used, but these are rare cases that only happen in exceptionally favorable years.

-There are also Pas dosé which are purer wines, where no sugars are added but only reserve wines, and many, especially small producers, are focusing on more intransigent and less processed Champagne.
+There are also “pas dosés,” which are purer wines, where no sugars are added but only reserve wines, and many, especially small producers, are focusing on more intransigent and less processed Champagne.

 Who invented Champagne?

-Well, this is broadly the methode champenoise, but as said, it is not to be attributed to Dom Perignon, indeed!
-Once again were the British who started the Champagne craze.
-From avid consumers of wines from Champagne, they bought whole barrels of wine and transported it to England, but then with the arrival of the warm temperatures of spring the wine started to ferment a second time and developed a certain natural effervescence.
-Pay attention, we are not speaking about the 6 atmospheres they have today, but rather to a light and delicate perlage.
+This is, in general, the methode champenoise, but, as previously stated, it is not to be attributed to Dom Perignon!
+Once again, it was the British who started the Champagne craze.
+As avid consumers of wines from Champagne, they bought whole barrels of wine and transported them to England, but with the arrival of the warm temperatures of spring, the wine started to ferment a second time and developed a certain natural effervescence.
+Pay attention, we are not speaking about the six atmospheres they have today but rather a light and delicate perlage.
 So the birth of this wine was totally random.
 An amazing case of wine serendipity.

-It seems trivial, but the birth of stronger bottles allowed Champagne producers to rationalize and bottle the wine and then add sugar and yeast to make the effervescence more intense.
-But above all in this way, the wine could rest in the cellar on the lees before being sold.
+It may seem like a small thing, but the development of stronger bottles made it possible for Champagne producers to bottle the wine, then add sugar and yeast to make it fizz even more.
+But above all, in this way, the wine could rest in the cellar on the lees before being sold.
 In this way, the complexity of the wine was exponentially enhanced.

 But the question is: why is Champagne a unique and unrepeatable wine?

-And then there is chalk, a large part of the Champagne soil (75%) is made of real limestone blocks, which in French is called Craie.
-And this so particular soil gives crazy minerality, finesse, and structure to the grapes, not to mention that during the day it manages to capture the heat of the sun and release it during the night, providing thermal help to the vineyards.
+And then there is chalk; a large part of the Champagne soil (about 75%) is made of real limestone blocks, which in French are called craies.
+And this particular soil gives crazy minerality, finesse, and structure to the grapes, not to mention that during the day it manages to capture the heat of the sun and release it during the night, providing thermal help to the vineyards.

-The Marne, the river that cuts across the region transversely is another important element and acts as a thermal regulator and marks the most valuable area for the vineyards so that all the most important cities such as Epernay, Ay, and the same Hautvillers.
+The Marne, a river that runs transversely through the region, is another important element that acts as a thermal regulator and marks the most valuable area for vineyards, so that all of the most important cities, such as Epernay, Ay, and the same Hautvillers, are nearby.

-But the chalk has also allowed the construction of cellars dug into the rock, excellent for preserving the wine with the right humidity and low and constant temperature, essential for keeping the refermentation under control and preventing the bottles from exploding.
+But the chalk has also allowed the construction of cellars dug into the rock, excellent for preserving the wine with the right humidity and low, constant temperature, essential for keeping the fermentation under control and preventing the bottles from exploding.

-Obviously, the man, the winemaker, is also a fundamental part of the equation: as we have seen, the champenoise method is revolutionary, an absolute novelty.
-But equally as revolutionary were the discoveries of Dom Perignon, the first to defend the concept of assembling the cuvées of the various vineyards.
-He had guessed that mixing the same grapes, but of different vineyards, helped to balance the wine, so much so that from the simple taste of the grapes, he composed the wine, before it was pressed.
+Obviously, the man, the winemaker, is also a fundamental part of the equation; as we have seen, the champenoise method is revolutionary, an absolute novelty.
+But equally revolutionary were the discoveries of Dom Perignon, the first to defend the concept of assembling the cuvées of the various vineyards.
+He had guessed that mixing the same grapes but from different vineyards helped to balance the wine, so much so that from the simple taste of the grapes, he composed the wine before it was pressed.

-As you can see Champagne is deeply bound to its land, the method has been replicated with some success also in Italy and Spain, but only here such unique features have been distilled into an immortal elixir.
+As you can see, Champagne is inextricably linked to its surroundings; the method has been replicated with some success in Italy and Spain, but only here have such distinct characteristics been distilled into an immortal elixir.

 Vines used to produce Champagne

-Pinot Noir is the absolute protagonist, the most nervous and pungent, and is vinified both in white and rosé.
+Pinot Noir is the most nervous and pungent grape, and it can be made into both white and rosé wine.
 Champagne made only with Pinot Noir is called Blanc de Noirs.

-Chardonnay is the opposite of Pinot Noir, it is creamy, warm, and with dried fruit and not ending.
-If Champagne is produced with only Chardonnay it is called Blanc de Blancs.
+Chardonnay is the antithesis of Pinot Noir; it is creamy, warm, and full of dried fruit.
+If Champagne is produced with only Chardonnay, it is called Blanc de Blancs.

 Production area of Champagne

-Champagne is located 149 kilometers southeast of Paris and is a relatively small area, with a vineyard area of 32,000 hectares.
+Champagne is 149 kilometers southeast of Paris.
+It is a small area with about 32,000 hectares of vineyards.
 The heart of the region is Epernay, just south of Reims Mountain.
 Mot & Chandon, Pol Roger, Mercier, and Perrier-Jout are among the most well-known fashion houses based here.

-The other capital is Reims, which marks the northern border, a historic city, the oldest where some of the oldest fashion houses like Krug, Ruinart, Tattinger, Luis Roederer, Palmer, G.H.
+The other capital is Reims, which marks the northern border, a historic city, the oldest of which is home to some of the oldest fashion houses like Krug, Ruinart, Tattinger, Luis Roederer, Palmer, G.H.
 Mumm, and Heidsieck Monopole.

-The elective area of Pinot Noir is to the west, in the Marne Valley, while the Chardonnay dominates throughout the Cotes de Blancs and even further south in the Cote de Sèzanne.
+The elective area of Pinot Noir is to the west, in the Marne Valley, while Chardonnay dominates throughout the Cotes de Blancs and even further south in the Cote de Sézanne.
 Other villages to consider for the goodness of their wines are Avize, Oger, and Cramant.

 How many degrees does Champagne have and at what temperature should it be served?

-Usually, it does not have more than 12-13 alcoholic degrees, since it tends to produce intense, savory, acidic wines, but never too alcoholic.
-The ideal service temperature is 8 degrees Celsius, never forget this detail.
-The low temperature increases the perception of acidity, the main characteristic of this sparkling wine, so enhance it, not to mention that a hot Champagne would be clumsy, pachydermic and even the bubbles themselves would be coarse.
+Usually, it does not have more than 12 to 13 alcohol degrees, since it tends to produce intense, savory, acidic wines, but never too much alcohol.
+The ideal serving temperature is 8 degrees Celsius; never forget this detail.
+The low temperature enhances the perception of acidity, which is the main characteristic of this sparkling wine, whereas a hot Champagne would be clumsy, pachydermic, and the bubbles themselves would be coarse.

 Champagne suggested food pairings

-Structure, bubbles, acidity, and enveloping flavor, all features that invite you to combine fatty dishes, white meats, pasta with elaborate sauces, grilled fish, stuffed pasta, Thai cuisine, even spicy Indian dishes, spaghetti with clams, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara.
+Structure, bubbles, acidity, and enveloping flavor are all features that invite you to combine fatty dishes, white meats, pasta with elaborate sauces, grilled fish, stuffed pasta, Thai cuisine, even spicy Indian dishes, spaghetti with clams, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara.